alphashuro/alphashuro.github.io/index.md

 I enjoy learning, modelling solutions to problems, learning how to learn, building software, and [building factories](https://www.factorio.com).
 I also enjoy ice skating, and looking for more fun things to try.

-My primary work is building full stack web applications and distributed web services.
+My primary work involves building full stack web applications and distributed web services.

 In code, I value readability, correctness (_not_ perfection) greatly.
 And diagrams are _awesome_.